-The measurement coprocessor Release II-A software provides three mass storage file systems, which are described in detail in chapter 7 of Installing and Using HP BASIC in the MS-DOS Environment.
-These are the LIF and HPW file systems, which provide compatibility with the Series 200/300 and Release I environments, and the new DOS File System, or DFS, which provides increased access speed and direct access to the MS-DOS hierarchical file structure.
+The measurement coprocessor Release II-A software provides three mass storage file systems.
+These are the LIF and HPW file systems, which provide compatibility with the BASIC/WS and Release I environments, and the DOS File System, or DFS, which provides increased access speed and direct access to the MS-DOS hierarchical file structure.
 It is recommended that you use DFS file access for optimum performance and to allow direct sharing of files with MS-DOS applications.

-(Release II-A also supports the HP 82313A Hierarchical File System, or HFS, and the HP 50963A SRM Card, which are available separately.)
-When you write new programs, you can use DFS file access exclusively.
-Just follow the examples given in Installing and Using HP BASIC in the MS-DOS Environment.
-When you port a program from Release I, you need to do two things: 1) change the mass storage references and 2) copy existing files into a DFS directory.
+When you port a program from Release I, you need to do two things to convert to the DFS file system: 1) change the mass storage references and 2) copy existing files into a DFS directory.
 Let's look at the program modifications first.